vi/websocat/doc.md

           This allows to execute multiple subscenarios in one Websocat invocation, sequentially (;), in parallel (&) or in parallel with early exit (^).
 You can also use parentheses to combine disparate operations.

+      --write-file-no-overwrite
+          For `writefile:` endpoint, do not overwrite existing files

+      --write-file-auto-rename
+          For `writefile:` endpoint, do not overwrite existing files, instead use other, neighbouring file names

   -h, --help
           Print help (see a summary with '-h')